collectiveaccess/providence/README.md

 * Fix for issue where image media processed in the background by the task queue would not honor custom center points when cropped.
 * Removed extraneous fonts and trackers.

 You should rebuild the search indices for your database after updating.
-This can be done using the "Rebuild search indices" option in the "Manage" menu under "Administrate" > "Maintenance", or by running <code>caUtils rebuild-search-indices</core> on the command line.
+This can be accomplished using the "Rebuild search indices" option in the "Manage" menu under "Administrate" > "Maintenance", or by running <code>caUtils rebuild-search-indices</core> on the command line.

 ### Installation